Axonforce/Soft-Skills-Training-App/README.md

 The training app was created by the support of the Erasmus+ Programme of the European Union This app and its code is licensed under a creative commons attribution-non-commercial-share alike 4.0 international

 ## This Application is provided by:
-AXONFORCE,
+AXONFORCE
 Via Vincenzo Verrastro 17 A/E
-85100 Potenza - Italy,
+85100 Potenza - Italy
 Email: info@axonforce.com